Bernard Maris: Associations and political life

 Bernard Maris was often presented as alter-globalization, because of his earlier participation with the Scientific Council of ATTAC Association for the Taxation of Financial Transactions and for Citizens' Action.

 He lived in the 16th arrondissement of Paris, and was a candidate in 2002 at the city-council elections of the 10th arrondissement of Paris for The Greens.
 He was also a candidate for the CFDT in the 2009 elections for the Commission de la carte d'identité des journalistes professionnels.

 Novelist

 Bernard Maris published several novels including L'enfant qui voulait être muet, and was awarded the Leclerc's booksellers award in 2003.

 Family

 He was married to Sylvie Genevoix, a journalist and a former member of the CSA, who died on 20 September 2012.
 She was Maurice Genevoix's daughter.

 Freemasonry

 Bernard Maris was initiated at Roger Leray lodge in Paris (Grand Orient de France) in 2008.

 Death

-Maris was killed, along with seven of his colleagues, two police officers, and two others on 7 January 2015 in the Charlie Hebdo shooting when armed gunmen stormed the Charlie Hebdo newspaper offices in Paris.
+Maris was killed, along with seven of his colleagues, two police officers, and two others on 7 January 2015 in the Charlie Hebdo shooting when gunmen stormed the Charlie Hebdo newspaper offices in Paris.